 Through the Coronavirus Online Therapy directory, therapists across the United States have committed to providing low-cost services (maximum $50 per session for the first 4 counseling sessions) to frontline workers.
 Frontline healthcare workers, first responders, grocery store workers, and other frontline essential workers who are serving us during the COVID-19 pandemic are encouraged to follow up directly with therapists listed in the online directory.

 Finally, some private practice therapists have sliding-scale and free counseling slots open.
 You can ask about this option when you inquire about counseling.
 If you do not have insurance, you can tell them that you are looking for sliding-scale or reduced-fee options for counseling.
-In addition to Dr. Jasmine Khan’s Professional Counseling Services, detailed above, you might try Get Out of Your Head Therapy.
+In addition to Dr. Jasmine Khan’s Professional Counseling Services and Rise Counseling and Coaching, detailed above, you might try Get Out of Your Head Therapy.

 You can help us keep these listings up to date!
 Please use the form below to send us corrections, updates, or suggestions about additional resources to list.